genesiscommunitysuccess/docs/docs/01_getting-started/01_learn-the-basics/09_key-system-files/02_genesis-system-definitions copy.md

 }
 ```

-More information on system-definition can be found [here](/server/configuring-runtime/system-definitions/)
+Further system-definition information can be found [here](/server/configuring-runtime/system-definitions/).